evangalen/home-assistant-frontend/workshop/03-ast-grep-intro-structural-search.md

 ### Using Playground for a deeper understanding of the AST

 ### Using Playground for a deeper understanding of the CST / AST tree
-To really understand howvpattern matching in ast-grep behaves, we'll have to use the on-line Playground of ast-grep.
+To really understand how structural search using a pattern behaves, we'll have to use the on-line Playground of ast-grep.

 Open the following URL in your favorite web browser: https://ast-grep.github.io/playground.html#eyJtb2RlIjoiUGF0Y2giLCJsYW5nIjoidHlwZXNjcmlwdCIsInF1ZXJ5IjoiY29uc29sZS5sb2coJEZJUlNUX0FSRywgJCQkUkVNQUlOSU5HX0FSR1MpIiwicmV3cml0ZSI6IiIsInN0cmljdG5lc3MiOiJzbWFydCIsInNlbGVjdG9yIjoiIiwiY29uZmlnIjoiIyB5YW1sLWxhbmd1YWdlLXNlcnZlcjogJHNjaGVtYT1odHRwczovL3Jhdy5naXRodWJ1c2VyY29udGVudC5jb20vYXN0LWdyZXAvYXN0LWdyZXAvbWFpbi9zY2hlbWFzL3J1bGUuanNvblxuXG5pZDogc2VhcmNoLWNvbnNvbGUtbG9nXG5sYW5ndWFnZTogdHNcbnJ1bGU6XG4gIHBhdHRlcm46IGNvbnNvbGUubG9nKCRGSVJTVF9BUkcsICQkJFJFTUFJTklOR19BUkdTKVxuIiwic291cmNlIjoiY29uc29sZS5sb2coZXJyKTtcblxuMSArIDI7In0=